Treatment of Pain

 • Having opioid withdrawal symptoms

-Tolerance and withdrawal (secondary to the development of physical dependence) are expected in patients who take opioids under appropriate medical supervision.
-Thus, these findings in a patient being medically managed with opioid therapy do not count as part of the criteria of opioid use disorder.
+Tolerance and withdrawal (secondary to the development of physical dependence) are expected in patients who take opioids under appropriate medical supervision Thus, these findings in a patient being medically managed with opioid therapy do not count as part of the criteria of opioid use disorder.

 Risk factors for developing opioid use disorder include

-• Patient history of alcohol or drug abuse
+• Patient history of substance use disorder

-• Family history of alcohol or drug abuse
+• Family history of substance use disorder

-• Major psychiatric disorder (current or past)
+• Major psychiatric or psychological disorder (current or past)

 • Younger age (< 45)